merkste/prism/README-STTT16.txt

 "What is the minimal number of coin flips that is needed for the best scheduler to ensure that process 1 is done (s=7) with probability at least 0.5"

+The implementation of the symbolic quantile engines has been improved since the TACAS'16 version as detailed in the article.
+You can still access the previous version using the -quantileTACAS16 flag.

 Expectations for co-safety LTL
 ------------------------------